Deployment with Kubernetes

 Cleanup

-- When finished, you can delete your Kubernetes cluster along with the Load Balancer and volumes.
+- When finished, you can delete your Kubernetes cluster along with all workloads using: